 Pro Tip: Add tea leaves to an infuser that lets them open fully, or you can put them straight into the teapot and use a strainer when you're pouring a cup!

 Pro Tip: Don't let your tea steep for too long!
 It's best to take the leaves/sachet/bag out when the time's up so you aren't left with a bitter cup.
 Taste your tea after the recommended steeping time and then decide if you’d like it to steep a little longer.

 Pro Tip: Cover your tea while it steeps to keep all the heat and aroma in the steeping vessel.

-Additions: Most black teas are strong enough to stand up to milk and sweetener.
+Additions: Most black teas are strong enough to stand up to milk and sweetener or lemon.
 But if you want to truly enjoy the subtle flavor differences between the many varieties of black tea, try sipping them plain with no additions.

 Check out this short video on how to prepare black tea:

 Interested in trying these teas and others?
 Subscribers receive 4 teas chosen just for them in every box.
 Learn more about our tea subscriptions.